$\mathbb{H}^{p,q}$-convex cocompactness and higher higher Teichm\"uller spaces: Introduction

 Our proof of Theorem~\ref{thm:geom-action-weakly-sp-gr-basic} is based on convex projective geometry and on the study of geometric objects in $\di\H^{p,q}$ called \emph{crowns}, see Section~\ref{subsec:intro-strategy} below.

-We actually show that in the setting of Theorem~\ref{thm:geom-action-weakly-sp-gr-basic}, the group $\Gamma$ is Gromov hyperbolic if and only if $\Lambda$ does not contain any crowns with more than two points (Theorem~\ref{thm:geom-action-weakly-sp-gr}).
-In Section~\ref{subsec:split-spacetimes}, we construct examples of discrete subgroups $\Gamma$ of $\PO(p,q+1)$ acting properly discontinuously and cocompactly on spacelike or weakly spacelike $p$-graphs~$M$ in $\H^{p,q}$, such that $\Gamma$ is \emph{not} Gromov hyperbolic; equivalently, $\Lambda$ is not transverse, and contains crowns with more than two points.
-We also construct examples showing that if we remove the cocompactness assumption in Theorem~\ref{thm:geom-action-weakly-sp-gr-basic} or Corollary~\ref{cor:hyp-spacelike-compact->cc}, then \eqref{item:geom-action-1} does not imply \eqref{item:geom-action-2} and~\eqref{item:geom-action-3} anymore.
+In Section~\ref{subsec:split-spacetimes}, we construct examples of discrete subgroups $\Gamma$ of $\PO(p,q+1)$ acting properly discontinuously and cocompactly on spacelike or weakly spacelike $p$-graphs~$M$ in $\H^{p,q}$, such that $\Gamma$ is \emph{not} Gromov hyperbolic; we prove the existence of higher higher Teichm\"uller spaces for such groups in Theorem~\ref{thm:main-general} below.
+In the same Section~\ref{subsec:split-spacetimes} we also construct examples showing that if we remove the cocompactness assumption in Theorem~\ref{thm:geom-action-weakly-sp-gr-basic} or Corollary~\ref{cor:hyp-spacelike-compact->cc}, then \eqref{item:geom-action-1} does not imply \eqref{item:geom-action-2} and~\eqref{item:geom-action-3} anymore.

+By Fact~\ref{fact:vcd} below, if $\vcd(\Gamma) = p$, then in Theorem~\ref{thm:geom-action-weakly-sp-gr-basic} and Corollary~\ref{cor:hyp-spacelike-compact->cc} we can replace ``$\Gamma$ acts properly discontinuously and cocompactly via~$\rho$ on'' by ``$\Gamma$ acts properly discontinuously via~$\rho$ on''.
+The following proposition shows that we can then also replace it by ``$\rho$ has finite kernel and discrete image and $\rho(\Gamma)$ preserves''.